 As kids, we were often told to not judge a book by its cover.
 But that same rule doesn’t apply to websites.
 In fact, up to 90 percent of a consumer’s initial judgment of a product is based on color.
 That means that applying color psychology, and knowing how the psychology of colors boosts website conversion, can increase your businesses conversion rates.

 The number one influencing factor affecting purchase decisions for online shoppers is website appearance.
 Poor website navigability and poor overall design will affect purchase decisions, as well.
 Over 40 percent of shoppers base their opinion of a website on overall design, and over 50 percent of shoppers won’t return because of overall aesthetics.
+Get a copy of our UX checklist here (ungated).

 Product assessment takes just 90 seconds and the vast majority of this judgment is based on color alone.
 For over 80 percent of consumers, color is the main reason they buy a particular product.
 But it isn’t just the color of the product that is important.
 Color impression is responsible for 80 percent of brand recognition as well.